A Treatise on Differential Geometry and its role in Relativity Theory: Equations of a geodesic

-As $\frac{\partial \bar{x}^i}{\partial x^l} \neq 0$ at $P$, so $\bar{\Gamma} _{ik}^{u}=0$ at $P$, \textit{i.e.}, the bar coordinate system is a geodesic coordinate with $P$ as the pole.\\\\ {\bf Note:} At the pole of the geodesic coordinate system, the first order covariant derivatives are ordinary partial derivatives while the second order covariant derivatives of the coordinate system with respect to the metric of the space vanishes identically.\\\\
+{\bf Note:} At the pole of the geodesic coordinate system, the first order covariant derivatives are ordinary partial derivatives while the second order covariant derivatives of the coordinate system with respect to the metric of the space vanishes identically.\\